bilalbakhrom/SoundControlKit/README.md

 ## Dynamic File Naming and Formats

-The `SCKAudioManager` now supports dynamic file naming options, allowing the client to specify the recording file name based on:
+The package supports dynamic file naming options, allowing the client to specify the recording file name based on:

 - Current date (`.date`)
 - Current date with time (`.dateWithTime`)